-Providence is the biggest city on our list of New England fall destinations.
-There’s a lot going on in this city year-round and fall is no different.
+Providence is the biggest city on our list of New England fall getaways There’s a lot going on in this city year-round and fall is no different.
 A short drive from Providence you’ll be able to take in typical fall activities such as corn mazes and pumpkin patches.
 You can count on events like Oktoberfest or other fall festivals, too, both in Providence and nearby Newport.

 There’s something very cozy and autumnal about a city.
 Providence boasts some interesting older architecture and impressive homes.
 With the addition of fall foliage, these take on an imposing look.